The Benefits of a Short Sale to a Seller

 Now why would I say there are benefits to a short sale you ask?
-Well the alternative to one is a foreclosure on your home.
-Not a choice most homeowners want or need to consider.
-Whereas a short sale may negatively impact
+Well the alternative to one is a foreclosure on your home which will negatively impact your credit longer and the amount of time you can buy a home again.
+As of 2020. a short sale negatively impacts

 As the seller, a foreclosure of your home, and the lender taking it back to re-sell, will mean you will need to wait about several years before you can regain a good credit standing.
-A foreclosure negatively impacts your credit for a MUCH longer period of time then a short sale.
-Realize the impact to all your credit (revolving, credit card, car loans, insurance rates, etc.) is impacted far greater when your home is foreclosed on or a deed in lieu (turning the keys of the home back to the bank) happens.
+Yet, there is no hard and fast rule on when your credit recovers.
+A foreclosure negatively impacts your credit for a MUCH longer period of time then a short sale on a conventional loan.
+Realize the impact to all your credit (revolving, credit card, car loans, insurance rates, etc.) is impacted far greater when your home is foreclosed on or with a deed in lieu (turning the keys of the home back to the bank instead of doing a short sale) happens.

 A foreclosure or deed in lieu will impact the ability to buy another home and any borrowing you may want to do (credit card, auto loan, insurance rate, government clearance, new job).
 Plus the lending Bank on your foreclosed home can come after you for monies owed and not recovered through a foreclosure home sale years (always talk to an accountant and a lawyer on your risks here).
 You want to make sure that Uncle Sam does not come after and attach your social security payments later in life if you do not have a deficiency waiver in hand.
-That is another reason to do a short sale and ensure a waiver of deficiency judgment occurs when you have a knowledgeable real estate agent.
-There are a number of benefits of a short sale over a foreclosure, let’s talk about them.
+That is another reason to do a short sale and ensure a waiver of deficiency judgment occurs when you have a knowledgeable real estate agent and real estate attorney.

 Understand the ‘best’ short sales are the ones that are backed by private investors and not by the government.
 Loans that have private mortgage insurance on them or are federally backed have more ‘hands in the pot’ to recoup their monetary losses.
 Your lender ‘sells’ the mortgage to an investor(s) and does not keep it in their portfolio.
 Behind nearly all the lenders are investors (public are government and private are investor groups) on mortgage loans.
-Short sales have become much more streamlined in 2013 and 2014.
-Bank lenders have improved their processes to get a short sale home closed successfully in a 2-3 months usually.
+Short sales have become much more streamlined in recent years.
+Bank lenders have improved their processes to get a short sale home closed successfully.

 Investors, in a short sale, have an important say in what happens with your home sale and how much of the loan they will forgive.
 It is the not the lender who financed your loan that has the final settlement say but the investor in most cases.